How To Create Personalized Content

 Post on X

 There’s not always a “one size fits all” answer.
-The key is understanding your audience(s) and being able to scale up or down the level of personalisation according to their preferences.
+The key is understanding your target audience(s), including the various audience segments within your larger customer pool, and then addressing the needs of each specific audience.
+You should be able to scale up or down the level of personalization according to their preferences.

-Master personalisation with these best practices
+Master personalization with these best practices

 White paper

-Master personalisation with these best practices
+Master personalization with these best practices

 Downloadarrow-down

-Demand for Personalisation Grows
+Demand for Personalization Grows

 What might have made audiences uncomfortable even a decade ago is now often viewed as a necessity.

-• 90% of consumers find personalisation appealing.
+• 90% of consumers find personalization appealing.

-Volkswagen does a great job of this with its personalised onboarding video.
+Volkswagen does a great job of this with its personalized onboarding video.
 It greets customers by name and breaks down their finance plans, including details about the term, APR, monthly payment amount and other specifics.

-Ultimately, when brand communications are specific to a customer’s situation, it improves relevance and adds greater value.
-Our clients have seen real results from customer onboarding campaigns just like Volkswagen’s, including 10x more engagement, 31 additional NPS points and 54% fewer support calls.
+Our clients have seen real results from customer onboarding campaigns just like Volkswagen’s, including 10x more engagement, improved click-through rates, 31 additional NPS points and 54% fewer support calls, indicating effective calls-to-action.

 The Next Generation of Video

 Just as cave drawings gave way to hieroglyphics and storytellers enjoyed millennia of oral traditions before the advent of the written word (and later, movies), so too, the moving picture has come a long way since Hitchcock’s time.
-The screen has gone from the theatre to, well, everywhere.
+The screen has gone from the theater to, well, everywhere.

 The question becomes: In the future, will the audience accept just any static video, or will their standards continue to rise so that they’ll reject any brand message that isn’t tailored to them?